What is Form 1099-NEC?

 Nonemployee compensation reported on Form 1099-NEC may include payment for services, including parts or materials, professional service fees, referral fees, commissions, benefits, prizes and awards for services by a nonemployee, and other types of compensation paid to nonemployees.

 1099-MISC is used to report other types of payments.
-You will use this form if you paid someone at least ten dollars in royalty payments, or if you paid them $600 or more in 2022 for rents, prizes and awards, medical and health care payments, payments to an attorney, and other less common payments like fishing boat proceeds or crop insurance proceeds.
-1099-MISC is also used to report federal income tax under the backup withholding rules, of any amount.
+You will use this form if you paid someone at least ten dollars in royalty payments, or if you paid them $600 or more in 2024 for rents, prizes and awards, medical and health care payments, payments to an attorney, and other less common payments like fishing boat proceeds.
+1099-MISC is also used to report direct sales of at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment.

 Who needs to file Form 1099-NEC?

-If your business paid an independent contractor $600 or more during 2022 for services, you are required to prepare and file Form 1099-NEC, and to provide a copy of the form to the independent contractor.
+If your business paid an independent contractor $600 or more during 2024 for services, you may be required to prepare and file Form 1099-NEC, and to provide a copy of the form to the independent contractor.

 In general, you will use Form 1099-NEC if all of the following is true: